The COMPLETE Guide To Workers' Comp & Social Security Disability!

 If your combined benefits exceed this limit, your SSD benefits will be reduced to bring the total down to that 80% mark.
 This reduction is called an offset.
 It’s important to note that workers' compensation benefits typically remain the same, and the offset is applied to your SSD benefits.

 Another thing to consider is what happens if you settle your workers' compensation case.
 If you receive a lump-sum settlement, it could affect your SSD benefits.
 The settlement might be prorated over a certain period to determine how it impacts your monthly SSD payments.
-This is where having a knowledgeable lawyer can really help.
-They can structure the settlement in a way that minimizes any negative impact on your SSD benefits.

 Duration and Transition of SSD Benefits